-The existence of a viable GAP depends on the Gender Gap Analysis or Gender Analysis (GA) which is based on data collected for different units and at levels of analysis.
-At project identification or prefeasibility stage, data collected for GA would allow for a rapid review that can be included in the Project Concept Note (PCN).
+The existence of a viable GAP depends on the Gender Gap Analysis or Gender Analysis (GA)3 which is based on data collected for different units and at levels of analysis.
+At project identification or prefeasibility stage, data collected for the GA would allow for a rapid review assessment that can be included in the Project Concept Note (PCN).
 Whereas, the contextual, project-centered data collected subsequently at feasibility stage is quite detailed and comprehensive.
 It should build on data from past projects and operationalize gendered indicators that will be used for results monitoring & evaluation during implementation (Kodama et al. 2016).
-A GA would typically entail:
+A GA should entail:

 - 1. Macro-level data collected for project identification which is typically (i) data pertaining to gender inequality in society, and the structural constraints and opportunities for reducing them, and (ii) data relating to overall constraints, gaps, and risks associated with gender in the particular sector of infrastructure. - 2.
-Contextual primary data collected for project appraisal & design by project teams.
+Contextual primary data collected from the target community by project teams for project appraisal & design.